CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-march-5-2015.md

 </li>

 </li>
 <li><strong>CenturyLinkCloud.com is now multi-language.</strong> Browse http://www.centurylinkcloud.com in multiple languages, including German, Japanese, English (UK), English (Canada), and Canadian French.
-Change the language, simply navigate to the bottom right of any page on the site.
+To change the language, simply navigate to the bottom right of any page on the site.
 <p>
 ![Multi-language Site](../images/multilanguage-website-01.png)
 </li>